Methods of voting

 Vote by proxy

-Proxy voting means appointing somebody else to vote for you on your behalf if you can't get to your polling station.
-You must both be registered to vote but your proxy doesn't have to live in Royal Greenwich.
+Proxy voting means appointing somebody else to vote for you on your behalf if you can not get to your polling station.
+You must both be registered to vote but your proxy does not have to live in Royal Greenwich.

 Your proxy will be sent a proxy poll card, telling them where and when to vote.
 You must let your proxy know which candidate or party you want them to vote for on your behalf.